 'I'm certain this degree of progress wouldn't have happened without your assistance, thank you'.
 Sam, Lewisham

 Mel qualified as a physiotherapist from Oxford Brookes University in 2002 and specialised in paediatric physiotherapy in 2004.
 Since then she has gained a broad range of experience in both acute hospital and community settings working with babies, children and teenagers.
 This has included specialist work in oncology and neuromuscular conditions.
-Mel currently works for Buckinghamshire NHS Trust within the child development service.
+Mel currently works for Oxford Health NHS Trust within the child development service.

 Mel has attended many specialist courses including Bobath Principles in Hemiplegia, Management of Neuromuscular Conditions, Gait analysis and Orthotic Management and Constraint Induced Movement Therapy.
-Mel is also currently working towards a MSc in Paediatrics and Child Health.

 Please contact Mel for her availability

-×Jessie graduated from Nottingham university with a BSc (Hons) in Physiotherapy in 2007.
+Jessie graduated from Nottingham university with a BSc (Hons) in Physiotherapy in 2007.
 She completed her core rotations in Hackney, before specialising in paediatrics in 2009.

 Jessie has worked in both acute and community paediatrics in the NHS, private and independent sectors.
 She has also acted in a voluntary capacity in several overseas projects, most recently in India and Pakistan, and has a special interest in complex paediatric neurodisability and global child health.